bmgjet/MapGenny/README.md

 Place:
 MapGenny.dll

-Into:
-HarmonyMods/
+Into your servers:
+HarmonyMods
+folder

-It can be found in bin/Release
+MapGenny.dll can be found in bin/Release

 --------------------------------------------------
 Running the Server